Mark-Rimon/GUC_BetterCMS/README.md

 # GUC_BetterCMS
-I didn't like how their dashboard looked
+I didn't like how their dashboard looked.
+BEST USED ALONGSIDE CMS PRO